Yes, the US has finished outside of the top three in Olympic medals before, but only at the Winter Games

-The Beijing 2022 Winter Olympics are set to end Sunday, Feb.
-20, giving athletes just a few more days to earn medals for their home country.
-But heading into the final few days, Team USA sits in fourth in the total medal count behind Norway, the Russian Olympic Committee and Germany.
-While the U.S. is only one medal behind Germany and could still finish in the top three, it’s possible the U.S. will finish short of the podium on the medal table of the Beijing Olympics.
+The Beijing 2022 Winter Olympics ended Sunday, Feb.
+20, locking the medal count for another Olympic Games.
+But Team USA finished fifth in the total medal count behind Norway, the Russian Olympic Committee, Germany and Canada.
+That's short of a top-three podium finish.

 THE QUESTION